spencerahill/clim-change-course_2025/_sources/chapters/final-review.md

 So better thought of as a feedback than a forcing

 Whereas CO2, humans are emitting more into the atmosphere, causing warming and associated radiative feedbacks and other climate system responses

+### 1-layer greenhouse model
+If there was no {term}`greenhouse effect`, the surface temperature and {term}`emission temperature` would be identical: the photons emitted by the surface would all escape to space.

+That's a good description of the moon, which basically has no atmosphere and thus no {term}`greenhouse effect`.
+But it's a bad description of Earth.

+The simplest {term}`analytical framework` that we can use to represent the greenhouse effect is the {term}`one-layer greenhouse model`.

+### Emissivity and absorptivity
+Earth's atmosphere is *not* a perfect blackbody.
+We quantify this using {term}`emissivity`, $\epsilon$: given a substance's *actual* emitted radiative energy in $\text{W m}^{-2}$, the fraction $0<\epsilon\leq1$ this is of the true {term}`blackbody` radiation that substance would emit, given its actual temperature.

+By Kirchhoff's law, the {term}`emissivity` and {term}`absorptivity` are identical.
+So if, for example, suppose the atmosphere's emissivity for {term}`longwave radiation` was measured to be 74%, then it must also be the case that it *absorbs* 74% of the {term}`longwave radiation` that it receives from the surface below.
+The remaining $1-\epsilon$, which in this example is 26%, passes through without being absorbed.

 ### Emission height and lapse rate